How to Install Brave Browser on Linux Mint 22 and 21

 Verify Brave Browser APT Removal on Linux Mint

-After you remove the package and its repository files, APT should stop offering the Brave package as a live candidate.
+After a full Brave APT cleanup, APT should stop offering Brave packages as live candidates.
+Check only the channel names you removed, or check all three when stable, Beta, and Nightly are gone.
 A previous version can still appear with priority -1 under /var/lib/dpkg/status, which only means the package was installed earlier on this machine.

 apt-cache policy brave-browser | sed -n '1,8p'